Stock Options and Warrants

 No income tax benefit has been recognized for share-based compensation arrangements.
 The Company has recognized plantation development costs totaling $124,565 related to a liability that was satisfied by the issuance of warrants in 2008.
 Otherwise, no share-based compensation cost has been capitalized in the condensed consolidated balance sheet.

-A summary of the status of options and compensation-based warrants at June 30, 2011, and changes during the three months then ended is presented in the following table:
+A summary of the status of options and compensation-based warrants at September 30, 2012, and changes during the period then ended is presented in the following table:

-At June 30, 2011, options to acquire 80,000 shares of common stock have no stated contractual life.
+At September 30, 2012, options to acquire 80,000 shares of common stock have no stated contractual life.
 The fair value of other stock option grants and compensation-based warrants is estimated on the date of grant or issuance using the Black-Scholes option pricing model.
-1,350,000 in options were issued in the six-month period ended June 30, 2011 and no options or warrants were issued in the six-month period ended June 30, 2010.
-The weighted-average assumptions used for the stock options granted and compensation-based warrants issued during the six months ended June 30, 2011 were risk-free interest rate of 1.20%, volatility of 170%, expected life of 5.0 years, and dividend yield of zero.
-The assumptions employed in the Black-Scholes option pricing model include the following; the expected life of stock options represents the period of time that the stock options granted are expected to be outstanding prior to exercise; the expected volatility is based on the historical price volatility of the Companys common stock; the risk-free interest rate represents the U.S. Treasury constant maturities rate for the expected life of the related stock options; the dividend yield represents anticipated cash dividends to be paid over the expected life of the stock options; the intrinsic values are based on a June 30, 2011 closing price of $0.041 per share.
+No options or warrants were issued in the nine-month period ended September 30, 2012 and 1,350,000 of options were issued the nine months ended September 30, 2011.
+The expected life of stock options represents the period of time that the stock options granted are expected to be outstanding prior to exercise.
+The expected volatility is based on the historical price volatility of the Companys common stock.
+The risk-free interest rate represents the U.S. Treasury constant maturities rate for the expected life of the related stock options.
+The dividend yield represents anticipated cash dividends to be paid over the expected life of the stock options.
+The intrinsic values are based on a September 30, 2012 closing price of $0.010 per share.

-Share-based compensation from all sources recorded during the six months ended June 30, 2011 and 2010 was $78,230 and $60,333, respectively, and is reported as general and administrative expense in the accompanying condensed consolidated statements of operations.
-As of June 30, 2011, there is approximately $34,265 of unrecognized compensation cost related to stock-based payments that will be recognized over a weighted average period of approximately 2.82 years.
+Share-based compensation from all sources recorded during the nine months ended September 30, 2012 and 2011 was $39,204 and $69,858, respectively, and is reported as general and administrative expense in the accompanying condensed consolidated statements of operations.
+As of September 30, 2012, there is approximately $31,359 of unrecognized compensation cost related to stock-based payments that will be recognized over a weighted average period of approximately 1.2 year.

-A summary of the status of the warrants outstanding at June 30, 2011, and changes during the three months then ended is presented in the following table:
+A summary of the status of the warrants outstanding at September 30, 2012, and changes during the six months then ended is presented in the following table:

 Tabular disclosure of warrants or rights issued.
 Warrants and rights outstanding are derivative securities that give the holder the right to purchase securities (usually equity) from the issuer at a specific price within a certain time frame.
 Warrants are often included in a new debt issue to entice investors by a higher return potential.
 The main difference between warrants and call options is that warrants are issued and guaranteed by the company, whereas options are exchange instruments and are not issued by the company.
 Also, the lifetime of a warrant is often measured in years, while the lifetime of a typical option is measured in months.
 Disclose the title of issue of securities called for by warrants and rights outstanding, the aggregate amount of securities called for by warrants and rights outstanding, the date from which the warrants or rights are exercisable, and the price at which the warrant or right is exercisable.